Friday, September 5, 2025

 “If you have run with the footmen, and they have wearied you, then how can you contend with horses?
 And if in the land of peace, in which you trusted, they wearied you, then how will you do in the floodplain of the Jordan?”
 Jeremiah 12:5

-The above passage is a proverbial phrase.
-The injuries done to Jeremiah by his neighbors in Anathoth (“the footmen”) are small compared with the injuries the men of Jerusalem (“the horsemen”) are about to inflict on him.
+The injuries done to Jeremiah by his neighbors in Anathoth (footmen) are small compared with the injuries the men of Jerusalem (horsemen) are about to inflict on him.
 The floodplain of Jordan refers to the overwhelming army of Babylon that is about to destroy Jerusalem.

 “For even your brothers, the house of your father, even they have dealt treacherously with you; yes, they have called a multitude after you.
 Do not believe them, even though they speak smooth words to you.”
 Jeremiah 12:6

-Jeremiah had two brothers, one named Azariah and the other named Gemariah.
+According to 1 Chronicles 6:13-14, Ezra 7:1, and Jeremiah 29:3, Jeremiah had a brother named Azariah and a brother named Gemariah.
 The Lord warned Jeremiah not to believe their smooth talk.
-They would betray him.
-They called people to oppose him.
-Jeremiah’s father was Hilkiah the high priest.
+They rallied people against Jeremiah.
+Their father was Hilkiah the high priest.
 Hilkiah is never mentioned as affirming, supporting or protecting Jeremiah.
-Jeremiah’s help was in the Name of the Lord.
-[9]
+The Lord was his helper.

 Brother against brother stories abound in the Bible.
-Cain killed his younger brother Abel.
-The brothers of Old Testament Joseph planned to kill him but after Reuben intervened, they sold him to slavers instead.
-Eliab the oldest brother of David falsely accused him, saying, “I know your pride and the insolence of your heart.”
-The brothers of Jesus did not believe in Him.
-Jesus warned His disciples, saying, “Brother will betray brother to death...”
-Each story affirms that people are sinful and need God to create in them a clean heart and a right spirit.
-[10]
+In Genesis 4:8, Cain killed his younger brother Abel.
+In Genesis 37:18-28, the brothers of Joseph planned to kill him but his brother Reuben stopped them.
+In 1 Samuel 17:28, Eliab the oldest brother of David falsely accused him, saying, “I know your pride and the insolence of your heart.”
+In John 7:5, the brothers of Jesus did not believe in Him.
+In Matthew 10:21, Jesus warned His disciples, saying, “Brother will betray brother to death...”
+Brothers need God to help them love one another.

 Long ago, they loved God and He loved them, but now they were like ravenous lions toward God and His servants.
 Their one reliable attribute was unreliability.
 The Promised Land became a field of weeds in their hands.